 Further individual pages give additional information on EnCAB, such as this page or the author pages.

-A total of 30 algorithms are currently in EnCAB (as of July 1, 2018), along with 71 unique HTML files and 21 references in the bibliography.
-The Python 3.6 scripts and associated files run to a total of 565 lines of code.
+A total of 133 algorithms are currently in EnCAB (as of March 5, 2020), along with 199 unique HTML files.
+The Python 3.6 scripts and associated files run to over of 565 lines of code.